futuretap/InAppSettingsKit/README.md

 Custom ViewControllers
 ----------------------
 For child pane elements (`PSChildPaneSpecifier`), Apple requires a `file` key that specifies the child plist.
 InAppSettingsKit allow to alternatively specify `IASKViewControllerClass` and `IASKViewControllerSelector`.
 In this case, the child pane is displayed by instantiating a UIViewController subclass of the specified class and initializing it using the init method specified in the `IASKViewControllerSelector`.
+The selector must have two arguments: an `NSString` argument for the file name in the Settings bundle and the `IASKSpecifier`.
 The custom view controller is then pushed onto the navigation stack.
 See the sample app for more details.
 ##### Using Custom ViewControllers from StoryBoard
 Alternatively specify `IASKViewControllerStoryBoardId` to initiate a viewcontroller from [main storyboard](https://developer.apple.com/library/ios/documentation/general/conceptual/Devpedia-CocoaApp/Storyboard.html/).
 Specifiy `IASKViewControllerStoryBoardFile` to use a story board other than MainStoryboard file.